Ukraine's UIA loses insurance cover for some planes in Ukrainian airspace | Business

 "UIA is making efforts and is constantly negotiating with insurance companies, the ministry of infrastructure of Ukraine, the state aviation administration and hopes for mutual understanding," the Ukrainian airline said in a statement.
 Low-cost carrier SkyUp, which had to divert a flight from Portugal on Saturday after the plane's owner barred it from entering Ukrainian airspace, said it had resumed selling tickets after an agreement with the Ukrainian government.

-A BA pilot on Sunday said on Twitter https://twitter.com/markparbhoo/status/1492514687786835973 that there was a longer flight time for a freighter service from London to Bangkok because of "current geopolitics".
+A BA pilot said on Twitter https://twitter.com/markparbhoo/status/1492514687786835973 on Sunday there was a longer flight time for a freighter service from London to Bangkok because of "current geopolitics".
 BA did not respond immediately to a request for comment.
 "My guess would be that Ukraine will become unavailable pretty soon if what we've seen over the weekend crystallises into a couple of more carriers actually pulling the pin," said Mark Zee, founder of flight operations association OPSGROUP.

 "I don't think it will be government advice that's doing it so much as it will be insurance-based unavailability or carriers looking at other carriers.
 So if you have KLM, Lufthansa and British Airways, for example, deciding not to overfly Ukraine at all, we're almost back into an MH17 scenario."
 Malaysia Airlines flight MH17 was shot down over eastern Ukraine in 2014, killing all 298 people on board, two thirds of them Dutch citizens.
 Some airlines were already avoiding the airspace after military aircraft had been shot down.

-Zee said that the avoidance of Ukraine's airspace would have the biggest routing impact on airlines from neighbouring countries but that it was not expected to add much to the cost of long-haul flights.
+Zee said avoiding Ukraine's airspace would have the biggest routing impact on airlines from neighbouring countries but was not expected to add much to the cost of long-haul flights.
 News agency Interfax Ukraine said Ukrainian insurance companies had received a notification from reinsurers that airlines were not covered for war risks.

-Lloyd's of London, the world's leading insurance market, did not immediately respond to a request for comment.
-Lloyd's typically sets guidance on cover but insurers and underwriters then set their own rates and policy decisions. ($1 = 28.0414 hryvnias)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)